-The Yeti SB4.5 has an extremely feathery feel and efficient approach.
+The Pivot Trail 429 has an extremely feathery feel and efficient approach.
 This short-travel trail mountain bike leans towards the cross country side of the spectrum.
 Sitting and spinning uphill is calm and relaxing.
 Riders sit directly over the crankset allowing for maximum power transfer.
-The Switch Infinity suspension platform is calm with almost no pedal bob whether standing or seated.
+The DW Link suspension platform is calm with almost no pedal bob whether standing or seated.
 Every pedal stroke is productive and is effectively transmitted to the wheels.
-The light 30:46 gearing on our test bike only contributes to the relaxed climbing motion without demanding too much output.
-The Yeti SB4.5 is more of an efficient climber than the Santa Cruz Tallboy, but it is jostled in the rocks even on the uphills and can't remotely match the Tallboy's downhill talents.
+The Trail 429 is more of an efficient climber than the Santa Cruz Tallboy, but it is less comfortable charging through the rocks on the uphills and downhills.

-The Yeti 5.5, Santa Cruz Hightower LT and Ibis Ripmo are our three of our very favorite bikes.
+The Santa Cruz Hightower LT and Ibis Ripmo are two of our very favorite bikes.
 Why?
 Versatility.
 These bicycles are comfortable climbing 5000-feet and also spending a day in the bike park.
-You can't go wrong with any of these three bikes, but they do all have inherent strengths and weaknesses.
+You can't go wrong with either of these two bikes, but they do have inherent strengths and weaknesses.

 The Ripmo offers a tremendously calm climbing experience.
 Despite the aggressive geometry that screams enduro, this bike works uphill very well.
 Downhill performance is balanced, the slack geometry and burly components instill confidence while the sporty rear end is surprisingly peppy for a big bike.
 This bike is best for a rider who wants an aggressive front end while still retaining a very, very sporty feel.